 Alex Lemann '06 worked with a group of fellow computer science majors to transform a class assignment into a successful business.More

 Phase II is a 42,000 square foot addition that will provide a new home for Physics, Math and Computer Sciences as well as the new Science Center for Integrated Learning.
-Ground breaking for Phase 2 is scheduled for March 2014, with a completion date of May 2015.
+Ground breaking for Phase 2 was held in March 2014, with a completion date of May 2015.
 This is the second of a three-phase science building initiative repesenting an investment of more than $30 million.

 Summer 2013: Iceland